A fundamental human need is to feel ourselves located, grounded, in place, in relation to the world around us.

 How is this affecting us?

-For the past 12 weeks I’ve been holding daily meetings with my network.
+For 12 weeks I held daily meetings with my network.
 That’s coming up for 60 hours of conversation.

 Those conversations have included very practical discussions about the best way to do things: the tech, the organising, keeping clients, not giving in to pressure to work for free, whether to keep marketing and if so, how to stay visible and available to clients without looking crass and using overworked clichés.